 Introduce the other tubs in the center in the same manner.

-Place all the tubs on the floor.
-Allow all the kids to do one of the activities while you observe and coach as needed.
+Place all the tubs from that center on the floor.
+Allow all the kids play with the materials while you observe and coach as needed.

 Lead kids to clean up.
 Place the tubs in the center in the appropriate places on the shelf.
 Move onto your next activity in the schedule.